brisa-build/brisa/packages/docs/building-your-application/routing/linking-and-navigating.md

 # Linking and Navigating

+## Navigation with reactivity

-Brisa works with MPA like SPA thanks to [View Transitions](https://github.com/WICG/view-transitions/blob/main/explainer.md), so we will use the native HTML navigation and you can use the `a` tag directly:
+Brisa works with MPA like SPA thanks to [Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API), so we will use the native HTML navigation and you can use the `a` tag directly:

 ```jsx
 export default function Home() {